Run prepared Cypher statements

 Consider a scenario where you want to retrieve all persons in a database who are older than a certain age.
 Instead of hardcoding the age value into a Cypher query, it would make more sense to pass it as a parameter to the query, so that the same query can be reused for other values.

 Another situation where parameters are useful is when you want to loop through a list of records and write each record to the database.
-Because records may have differnt values for a given property, it’s a good idea to use parameters to provide the values dynamically.
+Because records may have different values for a given property, it’s a good idea to use parameters to provide the values dynamically.

 Syntax